Build

 ## Function Editor AI

 Appfarm AI side-panel lives side-by-side with you while developing in Appfarm Create.
-It serves both as an agent ("building on its own") and an assistant ("your personal AI assistant").
+It serves both as an app builder ("agentic app building"), an assistant ("your personal Appfarm expert"), and tutor ("Ask" mode is great for learning).

 However, you can also use AI inside the Function Editor.
 Inside the Function Editor, the AI lives standalone (independent of your current thread and dialogue).
 It may add app variables and data sources, and it is exceptionally good at writing code and adding function params that serve the purpose.&#x20;